 Federal Trade Commission

 The primary agency responsible for controlling deceptive ads is the Federal Trade Commission (FTC).
 The agency works to regulate unfair competition and protect consumers.
 An advertisement or business practice will be deemed unfair if it is injurious to consumers, if it violates public policy or if it is considered to be unethical.
-In weighing whether or not an advertisement should be considered deceptive, the FTC will consider whether the ad contains any representation, omission, or practice likely to be misleading to consumers, how a consumer under the particular circumstances is likely to interpret an advertisement and the depth of the ad’s deception.
+In weighing whether or not an advertisement should be considered deceptive, the FTC will consider whether the ad contains any representation, omission, or practice likely to be misleading to consumers and how a consumer under the particular circumstances is likely to interpret an advertisement.

 False Advertising and State Law